Edited By : Renée Deveney

 What Is the FDA-Approved Use of Ozempic?

-The U.S. Food and Drug Administration approved Novo Nordisk’s Ozempic for the treatment of Type 2 diabetes in December 2017.
-It effectively lowers blood sugar levels in patients when combined with a healthy diet and increased exercise.
+The U.S. Food and Drug Administration approved Novo Nordisk’s Ozempic in December 2017 to treat Type 2 diabetes.
+When combined with a healthy diet and increased exercise, it effectively lowers blood sugar levels in patients.

 “We’re concerned about certain accounts from public media and social channels, including reports of off-label use of semaglutide for purely cosmetic or aesthetic weight loss…”

 Off-label prescribing of drugs can be helpful when another medication is unavailable.
-However, it can also also have unintended consequences and should always be done in close consultation with your healthcare provider.
+However, it can also have unintended consequences — you should only take off-label drugs in close consultation with your health care provider.
 The FDA cautions that risks may outweigh the benefits of off-label use.

 Ozempic Dosing Information